Tahmimh15/Testing-Implementation/README.md

 # Testing-Implementation
-Contains test cases based on scenarios.
+Contains test case report on a Checkout process of an E-Commerce Website.